wzhao0842/Amazon-Scraper/README.md

 Go click the frontend.py and backend.py, change where the comment need you to change.
 (Please identified which system you used, windows ans unix system have different format)

-# 6. All Installation Done!
-  Run your Application by typing "python frontend.py" in terminal.
-If you want to stop it, click ctrl-d or ctrl-z.

-Note: further updates will be included.
-If you having any questions, you can reachout to author's email address: wzhao0842@gmail.com, I will be answer you back in 48 hours.

-:)